 Overview

-This research is looks at analyse and compare the factors that increase the rates of women in the board of directors in the UK.
+This research is looks at analysing and comparing the factors that increase the rates of women in the board of directors in the UK.
 And understand what things need to change in Mexico to increase the number of women in the board of directors.

 This is a qualitative research and it is going to be analysed through the philosophy of interpretivism due to all the interviews that are going to talk about, according to the perspective of the participants.
 The collection of the data was the primary method (interviews) and with the literature review.